thesofakillers/nlp1-labs/README.md

-# nlp1-labs
-UvA MSc AI - Natural Language Processing 1 Lab Assignments
+# Natural Language Processing 1 Labs

+## Set-up

+The packages and python version necessary can be inferred from the `pyproject.toml` file at the top of the directory.